piyushkumar079/CSITTeam012/Assignment/Stakeholders.md

 ## Conclusion
 This document outlines the key stakeholders for the **Book My Show Clone** project, including users, event organizers, advertisers, and customer support.
 Indirect stakeholders such as regulators, sponsors, and technology vendors also play a significant role.
 By addressing their needs and maintaining effective communication, the project aims to deliver a successful and well-rounded ticketing platform.

----

-This stakeholders.md file highlights various roles and their interests for your Book My Show Clone project.